A Parent / School Team Approach

 - Financial support for the school through a levy.

-The 2021 AGM is scheduled for the 1st of November at 6pm.
+The 2023 AGM is scheduled for Monday, 6 of November 2023 at 6pm.
 All parents and friends are most welcome to join.

 Our school has a Catholic School Board, which provides a local level pastoral structure for supporting the Principal in the ministry of Catholic Education.